Reed-Math241/RCLC/README.md

 ```

 ## Example
+To import our dataset, just run:
 ``` r
 library(RCLC)
 ```
-Here is an example of a picture:
+Here is an example of our data in action!
+This is a heatmap (over a calendar) of checkout data by day.
+Can you think of why 2020 looks so different from 2019? 🤔

 ![Example2019|250x397](Graphics/example_2019.png)
 ![Example2020|250x397](Graphics/example_2020.png)